ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Managing Managers and Manager Training

-There s an industry expression that your company is ultimately run by your middle managers.
+There's an industry expression that your company is ultimately run by your middle managers.
 Theimplication is that, despite whatever strategies and processes executives put in place, it's the middle managers who ultimately have the highest impact on the quantity and quality of output.
 Middle managers hire individual contributors, set their day-to-day objectives, and hold them accountable for quality standards.
 The best middle managers are mini executives, focused on culture, building collaborative teams, and working to enable them to do their best work.
 It follows then that, as an executive, you should put a lot of effort into hiring, managing, and training those middle managers.

 The complicated topic of training managers deserves an entire book on its own, and it's a skill that takes time to master. at said, the top two lessons I can offer you that will provide leverage to all other skills here is to set an example yourself and build a culture of continuous management learning.
 The minute you hire or promote somebody into management you should make it clear that your expectation is that they will commit to putting time and effort into refining their craft of management. you'll go out of your way to make that easy for them by including management training in their personal goals and development plan, providing them resources to level up on management skills, helping them work through management problems, and teaching them everything you know.